LuDeutri/3d_printer_housing/README.md

 - 450ml Sodastream (CO2)

 The printer is controlled by the Raspberry Pi with klipper firmware.
-To include diffrent led shows depending on printing status, there are 3 simple gpio inputs coming from the pi to the stm32.
+To include diffrent led shows depending on printing status, there are multiple simple gpio inputs coming from the pi to the stm32.

 The MQ-2 sensor is used to detect a fire inside the casing.
 An CO2 fire extinguisher is euqiped (selfbuild), based on a sodastream CO2 gas bottle to extinguish the fire.